MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_NotRequiredExcludedParts -** Total number of zip parts that are not required for first render and excluded

   - **Data\_NotRequiredExcludedPartsSize -** Total number of zip parts that are not required for first render and excluded

+  - **Data_OngoingBlockingOpenCount –** This is a count of how many blocking open protocols are currently running.

+  - **Data_OngoingOpenCount –** This is a count of how many open protocols are currently running.

   - **Data\_OpenCompleteFailureHR -** result of why OpenComplete protocol failed